Blog

 Radio enthusiasts and casual listeners alike may experience static or noise when using AM/FM radios near high-voltage power lines.
 This interference can significantly degrade the quality of radio broadcasts.

 • Electrical Noise from High-Voltage Lines Affecting AM/FM Radio Reception: High-voltage power lines can emit electromagnetic radiation due to phenomena like corona discharge and arcing, especially under conditions of high humidity or rain.
 These emissions generate broad-spectrum RF noise that can extend across various frequency bands used by radio broadcasters.
 AM radios are particularly susceptible to this form of conducted interference, one of the lesser-known types of rf interference, because they rely on detecting amplitude variations in the radio waves.
 The RF noise from power lines introduces unwanted signals into the radio receiver, manifesting as static, crackling, or hissing sounds.
 FM radios can also be affected, though they are generally more resistant due to their method of frequency modulation.
 However, severe interference from power lines can still cause signal degradation, leading to poor audio quality or intermittent reception.
+To detect and analyze such interference, radio wave detectors can be used to identify the specific RF frequencies being emitted by power lines and interfering with radio signals.
 The interference occurs because the RF noise radiated by the power lines couples into the radio receiver’s antenna and circuitry.
 This coupling is stronger when the receiver is physically closer to the power lines or when the lines are carrying higher electrical loads.
+This type of radio antenna interference can significantly degrade the quality of the received signal, as the antenna inadvertently picks up unwanted signals from the power lines.
 Mitigating this interference often requires moving away from the source or using radios with better shielding and filtering capabilities.

 Causes of Radio Interference in Types of RF Interference